jml-happy/DL-2020spring/README.md

 * There will be two kinds of homeworks: 1) writing chapter section summaries, and 2) project milestones.
 * For chapter summary homeworks you will submit a one page summary (at least 500 words) of the chapter sections.
 * All text must be "in your own words" and anything copied must be quoted and cited appropriately.
+* All reports including the final report must be prepared using <a href="https://www.overleaf.com/">Overleaf</a>.
 * For project homeworks, see the project section.

 ## Presentations